-Use dark coloured door mats if you have a light coloured floor (they can seem like a hole in the floor to someone with dementia).
+Use dark coloured door mats if you have a light coloured floor-they can seem like a hole in the floor to someone with dementia.

-Don't embarrass people if they make a mistake or say something that sounds silly.
+Embarrass people if they make a mistake or say something that sounds silly.

-Don't become impatient with A person if they repeat something more than once.
+Become impatient with a person if they repeat something more than once.